 Why subcontractor management needs to go digital

 Subcontractor management is one of the most important activities in any construction project.
-Whether you are the main contractor or you run a subcontracting business, you need a reliable way to organise your teams’ time and tasks.
+Whether you are the lead contractor or you run a subcontracting business, you need a reliable way to organise your teams’ time and tasks.
 Until now, this has mainly been a manual, face-to-face process.
 But digital technology is starting to change the equation.

 Contractors of all kinds are adopting new types of subcontractor software.
 So, what do these digital tools do, and how do they help with subcontractor management?